sshaw/batchlabels/README.md

 ## Usage

-    batchlabels [-a auth] command label repo [commandN labelN repoN ...]
+    batchlabels [h] [-a token] command label repo [commandN labelN repoN ...]
     Add or remove labels in batches to/from GitHub issues and pull requests.

     Options
-    -a --auth   repository auth token, defaults to the BATCHLABELS_AUTH_TOKEN environment var
+    -a --auth   repository auth token, defaults to the BATCHLABELS_AUTH_TOKEN environment var -h --help   print this message

     command must be add or remove

-    color is the hex color for the issue. label can be one of: label, label#color, issue:label#color or issue1,issue2:label1#color,label2#color repo must be given in username/reponame format.
+    label can be one of: label, label#color, issue:label#color or issue1,issue2:label1#color,label2#color color is the hex color for the label.

-    If no issues are given the labels are added or removed to/from all open issues.
+    If label contains no issues it will be added or removed to/from every open issue in its repo.

+    repo must be given in username/reponame format.

 ## See Also